mileweb/docs-content-cdn/docs/edge-logic/faq.md

 ## Frequently Asked Questions

-### How the cache time for a cacheable object is determined?
+### How the cache time for an object is determined?

 There are many directives you can use in the Edge Logic to control the cache time.
 If none of them is configured, the default behavior of CDN360 edge servers is "honor the origin".
 That is, the instructions in the `Cache-Control` and `Expires` header fields are followed.
 If these two headers are not present in a response from the origin, the response is not cached.
 In the meantime, the presence of the `Set-Cookie` header also prevents caching of the response.